Netherlands Car Brands

 Donkervoort Logo

-Since the company Donkervoort moved from a small shed to a building in Lelystad, more than 20 years have passed.
-In that time, it has managed to develop and produce many new cars with Audi engines.
+More than twenty years have passed since the company Donkervoort moved from a small shed to a building in Lelystad.
+At that time, it developed and produced many new cars with Audi engines.
 The automaker’s very first car was released in 1978.
 It utilized parts from Ford.
-In the next model, Donkervoort engineers took care of safety by equipping the car with dual brakes.
+In the next model, Donkervoort engineers ensured safety by equipping the car with dual brakes.

 The company was named after its founder, Joop Donkervoort.
-The appearance of the car was borrowed from the compact two-seater sports car Lotus Seven.
-At the same time, the modern concept provides for the absence of power steering, dynamic stabilization systems, and electronic braking systems.
+The car’s appearance was borrowed from the compact two-seater sports car Lotus Seven.
+At the same time, the modern concept allows for the absence of power steering, dynamic stabilization systems, and electronic braking systems.

 DAFDAF Logo

 The founder of the company DAF is a former director of a brewery.
-He was fond of repairing cars, so in 1928, he opened a small workshop for the production of trailers.
+He was fond of repairing cars, so 1928 he opened a small workshop to produce trailers.
 Success came to him in the post-war period when there was a severe shortage of trucks and cars in the automobile market.
 With his first buses and trucks, the manufacturer filled the empty niche.
-For a long time, he borrowed imported engines until he developed his own engine.
+For a long time, he borrowed imported engines until he developed his engine.
 Now, DAF produces only trucks since the brands of cars and buses were sold back in the last century.
 The current owner of the enterprise is the American corporation PACCAR.

 Vandenbrink